-However, safe manual handling should not stop there, it is important to also consider what your carrying, and where you are carrying it to.
+However, the correct manual handling technique should not stop with the lift.
+It is important to also consider what you are carrying, and where you are carrying it.

 Safe manual handling techniques are important because the right technique can significantly reduce the risk of injury.

-That's not to say that the right technique alone means that any handling challenge can be taken without risk to health, work is not a weight lifting competition!
+That's not to say that the right technique alone means that any handling challenge can be taken without health risks, work is not a weightlifting competition!

 Don't wait for an injury to occur before taking action, learn the correct lifting and carrying techniques, and understand the risks and precautions needed when handling loads.

-If your work involves regular manual handling, you should be trained in safe manual handling techniques as part of your employment.
+If your work involves regular manual handling, you should get trained in safe manual handling techniques as part of your employment.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.